redoper1/redoper1/README.md

 I was studying in computer science field only shortly, so I'm learning most of the things by myself by practice.
 I have studied mostly in field of mechanical engineering with focus on industrial design.

-If you want to learn more check out my repos or this links.
+If you want to learn more check out my repos or links below.

 - [LinkedIn](https://www.linkedin.com/in/davidrychly/)
 - [My website](https://davidrychly.cz/)